xieyuheng/inner/src/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 not by somebody, you or me, but in itself.
 To be evident is to be evident to somebody, as inevitably as to be known is to be known by somebody.
-That is what Brouwer meant by saying, in *Consciousness, Philosophy, and Mathematics*, that **there are no nonexperienced truths**, a basic intuitionistic tenet.
+That is what Brouwer meant by saying, in "Consciousness, Philosophy, and Mathematics", that **"there are no nonexperienced truths"**, a basic intuitionistic tenet.

 The judgement "A is true." means "I know that A is true.", the act of knowing is implicit in the judgement.